 While performing the laparoscopy, Dr. Hudson will also be able to identify the severity of the endometriosis and determine the chances for a successful future pregnancy.
 Using a scoring system, Dr. Hudson can rate whether endometriosis is considered minimal (Stage 1), mild (Stage 2), moderate (Stage 3), or severe (Stage 4).

 In the case of a minimal or mild rating, removing or destroying endometriosis can increase fertility chances.
 With more advanced endometriosis, a laparoscopy to remove endometriosis may increase fertility rates and your chances of getting pregnant, but additional surgery to restore your normal pelvic anatomy may also be recommended.

 Dr. Hudson can discuss fertility treatment options with you and make recommendations that are tailored to your individual needs.
-To learn more or to schedule a consultation with Dr. Hudson at Fertility Institute of Texas, contact us today.
+To learn more or to schedule a consultation with Dr. Hudson at Texas Fertility Center of New Braunfels, contact us today.